 Every year on January 28, we celebrate the international event of Data Privacy Day.
 The purpose of Data Privacy Day is to raise awareness and promote privacy and data protection best practices.

 Privacy is a human right.
 Many people confuse privacy with secrecy and anonymity.
 While privacy is a human right, anonymity is a choice.
-Anonymity is one of choices and rights made possible with privacy.
+Anonymity is one of choices made possible with privacy.

-As Data Privacy Day is about raising awareness about best practices of it, I decided to write a note about one of the ways I keep my personal files secure which is encryption.
+As Data Privacy Day is about raising awareness about best practices of it, I decided to write a note about one of the ways I keep my personal files secure through encryption.

-I don’t have a lot of accounts online but for those I have, I always enable two-factor authentication and I keep backup/recovery codes so I will have access to my accounts if I get my authenticator lost, I will still have access to my accounts.
+I don’t have a lot of accounts online but for those I have, I always enable two-factor authentication and I keep backup/recovery codes so I will have access to my accounts if I get my authentication program lost, I will still have access to my accounts.

-I have four ways to store these files.
+I have four options to store these files.